Gkrumbach07/audio-decoder-demo/README.md

 ### In this demo
 We will look into solving an architectural problem in an end to end machine learning application.
 First we will walk through the sample problem and outline the solution.
-Then we will get the sample application running for you to test.
+Then we will get the sample application running for you to try out.

 ## Introduction
+This end to end demo tackles the problem of dealing with state in a realtime machine learning application.
 ### Statefulness
 In general, when an application is stateful, it utilizes pervious interactions.
 For example this could be a shopping cart on an e-commerce website.
 In a stateful API,